 Art Design, Concept Art, UI Art & Logo Design: Frits Olsen

-Death’s Door can have you laughing-out-loud, scratching your head in confusion and wanting to throw your controller on the ground.
-I’ve never played a game that I thought was both genuinely funny and featured teeth-grinding boss battles.
-But that’s Death’s Door, the second game from Acid Nerve, whose previously game, Titan Souls, featured nothing but brutally hard boss battles.
+Death’s Door can have you laughing out loud, scratching your head in confusion, and wanting to throw your controller on the ground.
+I’ve never played a game that felt both genuinely funny and featured teeth-grinding boss battles.
+But that’s Death’s Door, the second game from Acid Nerve, whose previous game, Titan Souls, featured nothing but brutally hard boss battles.
 They’re here too, but in more than one way, Titan Souls feels like a small stepping stone to get to Death’s Door.

-You play as a cute crow who’s more or less a sit-in for the Grim Reaper.
-Your job is to collect souls and, as the opening of the game sets up, it’s a very monotonous job in which crows turn up to work in a monochrome marble-floored office space, hating every second of their shift.
-However, things quickly get interesting as a Grey Crow steals the soul you were assigned to reap, which sends you on a whirlwind journey to retrieve your stolen soul.
+You play as a cute crow who’s more or less a stand-in for the Grim Reaper.
+Your job is to collect souls and, as the opening sets up, it’s a very monotonous job in which crows turn up to work in a monochrome marble-floored office, hating every second of their shift.
+However, things quickly get interesting as a Grey Crow steals the soul you were assigned to reap, which sends you on a whirlwind journey to retrieve it.
 Without that soul, you’ll begin to age, and death will come for you.

 Combat in Death’s Door is simple but a joy to play because of how great everything looks and feels.
-Swinging your sword and rolling around enemies as they go to attack you is fast, and the animations of the crow are super-smooth.
-You’ll notice just how good all of this is when you fight any of the bosses in the game, all of which are nimble and have plenty of AOE attacks for you to appreciate the precise and fast nature of Death’s Door.
-It’s not that the mechanics here are deep — they’re really not — but similar to Acid Nerve’s last game where you only fired one arrow, the team has mastered what they’ve included in the game.
+Swinging your sword and rolling around enemies as they go to attack you is fast, and the crow’s animations are super-smooth.
+You’ll notice just how good all of this is when you fight any of the bosses, all of which are nimble and have plenty of area-of-effect attacks for you to appreciate the precise and fast nature of Death’s Door.
+It’s not that the mechanics are deep—they’re really not—but similar to Acid Nerve’s last game, where you only fired one arrow, the team has mastered what they’ve included.

-The boss fights in Death’s Door can become quite tricky.
-I found the first couple of bosses to be relatively easy, but the last couple of fights had me wanting to throw my controller on the ground in frustration.
-There’s nothing cheap here though, and each boss in the game features attack patterns you will master through perseverance, but the difficulty curve may turn some players off.
-If you’ve played Axiom Verge or even either of the Ori games, you will be fine here.
+The boss fights can become quite tricky.
+I found the first couple relatively easy, but the last couple had me wanting to throw my controller in frustration.
+There’s nothing cheap here, though, and each boss features attack patterns you will master through perseverance—but the difficulty curve may turn some players off.
+If you’ve played Axiom Verge or either of the Ori games, you’ll be fine here.

-There are elements in Death’s Door that make it feel like a Metroidvania, but it also equally feels like the 2D Zelda games that obviously inspired it.
-You make your way to each of the three regions, and once you arrive inside each of the villain’s dungeons, or castles, you’ll have to solve puzzles and ultimately collect a new power that will help you reach the boss.
-In the first location, the Witch’s castle, is the fire spell that allows you to activate mechanisms that you could not before.
-Each of the game areas felt distinctly different, with various enemy types found in each of them.
+There are elements that make it feel like a Metroidvania, but it also equally feels like the 2D Zelda games that obviously inspired it.
+You make your way to each of the three regions, and once you arrive inside each villain’s dungeon or castle, you’ll solve puzzles and ultimately collect a new power that helps you reach the boss.
+In the first location—the Witch’s castle—you’ll earn the fire spell, which allows you to activate mechanisms you couldn’t before.
+Each area feels distinct, with its own enemy types.

-As much as I’d like to say I didn’t have a favourite area, and they’re all as good as one another, one thing the first area of the game, the Witch’s castle, has going for it is the character of Pothead.
-One of the funniest characters I’ve interacted with in any game for some time.
-Death’s Door has a dry sense of humour from start to finish, but Pothead and his explanations as to why he has a pot on his head is going to be some of my favourite gaming memories of the year.
+As much as I’d like to say I didn’t have a favourite area, one thing the first area—the Witch’s castle—has going for it is the character Pothead, one of the funniest characters I’ve interacted with in any game for some time.
+Death’s Door has a dry sense of humour from start to finish, but Pothead and his explanations as to why he has a pot on his head will be some of my favourite gaming memories of the year.

-There’s more than enough reasons to explore each nook-and-cranny as you’ll find crystal shards that can be collected to increase both your health and magic bars.
-You’ll also see collectables throughout each location you visit, which expand on the lore and world around you.
+There’s more than enough reason to explore each nook and cranny: you’ll find crystal shards that can be collected to increase both your health and magic bars.
+You’ll also see collectibles throughout each location, which expand on the lore and world around you.